Nina Conti: Stand-up comedy

 In 2002, Conti won the BBC New Comedy Awards, came second in the Hackney Empire New Act of the Year and came third in "Laughing Horse New Act of the Year" competitions.

 Conti regularly headlines at London comedy venues and has appeared at The Comedy Store.

 She took her first solo full-length show, Complete and Utter Conti, to the Edinburgh Festival Fringe in 2007, where she introduced some new characters as well as performed familiar routines.
 In 2008 she won the Barry Award for this show at the Melbourne International Comedy Festival, tying with Kristen Schaal.

 At the Melbourne Comedy Festival 2010 she debuted a new puppet, an elderly woman who is her "Granny".
 Conti and Granny appeared in episode six of the ninth series of the BBC comedy quiz show QI in 2011.
 On that episode, Conti noted that she inherited the Granny puppet from Ken Campbell on Campbell's death.

 In 2012, Conti appeared in Russell Howard's Good News with Granny.
 She also used a mask on an audience member to persuade him to dance.
 On the series 8 premiere of Live at the Apollo, Conti expanded the act to provide voices for two audience members in masks.

 In March 2013, Conti appeared on Let's Dance for Comic Relief with Monkey.
 She danced to "I Like to Move It" by Reel 2 Real.

 In June 2013, Conti appeared on Channel 4's Comedy Gala.

 Conti appeared as a guest host on the final episode of the ninth series of the BBC stand-up comedy programme, Live at the Apollo, performing her act with Monkey and an additional dummy-mask routine.

 In October 2014, Conti appeared on Channel 4's The Feeling Nuts Comedy Night raising awareness of testicular cancer.

 In 2015, Conti appeared on BBC Four's Clowning Around, where she trained to be a giggle doctor and clown, and performed to children in hospitals.

 In May 2015, Conti appeared on 8 Out of 10 Cats Does Countdown in Dictionary Corner and used Fabio, the show's regular prop guy, as a dummy.

 Radio

 Conti's radio work includes Clare in the Community, Sneakiepeeks and guesting on Parsons and Naylor's Pull-Out Sections.

 Television

 Conti's television work began in 2002 with parts in Black Books and Holby City.

 In 2003, she starred as Mary in a series called Single, then in 2005 voiced characters in another series entitled Bromwell High.
 She played a part in Blunder, The Golf War and featured in Comedy Cuts in 2006, 2007 and 2008, respectively.

 In 2013, Conti, along with her puppet Monkey, played a feature role in Family Tree as Bea Chadwick.

-Conti has appeared on Pointless Celebrities twice: 10 November 2018 with Sally Phillips and 30 October 2021 partnering Tim Vine.
+Conti has appeared on Pointless Celebrities twice: 10 November 2018 with Sally Phillips and 30 October 2021 partnering with Tim Vine.